luke-clifton/shh/README.md

 Shh is a library to enable convinient shell-like programming in Haskell.
 It works well in scripts, and from GHCi, allowing you to use GHCi as a shell.

+It's primary purpose is in replacing shell scripts.
+As such, many functions are provided to mimic the shell environment, and porting shell scripts to shh should be fairly straightforward.
+A simple "cargo culting" port should work in most situations, and perhaps be even more robust than the original.

 It is also a wrapper tool around launching GHCi as a shell.

 It supports